swayam8624/Sentinel/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Community Guidelines

 - Follow our [Code of Conduct](CODE_OF_CONDUCT.md)
 - Check [existing issues](https://github.com/swayam8624/Sentinel/issues) before creating new ones
 - Review our [development practices](CONTRIBUTING.md#development-practices)